neerajkumar5217/Employee-Churn-Predictive-Model/README.md

 What policies or strategies can be adopted based on the results to improve employee retention?

 Given that we have data on former employees, this is a standard supervised classification problem where the label is a binary variable, 0 (active employee), 1 (former employee).
 In this study, our target variable Y is the probability of an employee leaving the company.

+Used SMOTE technique to handle this imabalanced dataset.